alphagov/govuk-frontend/docs/releasing/publishing.md

 2. Sign in to npm (`npm login`), using the npm/govuk-patterns-and-tools team [credentials](https://github.com/alphagov/design-system-team-credentials/tree/main/npm/govuk-patterns-and-tools).

-3. Run `npm run publish-release`, which will prompt you to check whether the NPM tag looks as expected.
+3. Run `npm run publish-release`, which will prompt you to check whether the npm tag looks as expected.

   If you're following these instructions, you're probably doing a sequential release, meaning the tag should be 'latest'.

   Enter `y` to continue.
-If you think the tag should be different, enter `N` to have the option to set your own NPM tag.
+If you think the tag should be different, enter `N` to have the option to set your own npm tag.

 4. You will now be prompted to continue or cancel the release.
 Check the details and enter `y` to continue.
 If something does not look right, press `N` to cancel the release.